phxe/fpptools/README.md

 # FPPTools

 Welcome to the Visual Studio Code extension for **F Prime Prime (FPP)**.
-This extension provides language support for FPP (\**.fpp* and \**.fppi*).
+This extension provides language support for FPP (\*_.fpp_ and \*_.fppi_).

 ---

 ### [F Prime Prime](https://github.com/fprime-community/fpp)

-> FPP is a modeling language for the F Prime flight software (FSW) framework.
+> FPP is a modeling language for the F Prime flight software (FSW) framework developed by JPL.
+FPP can be used to generate XML and C++ using [FPP compiler tools](https://github.com/fprime-community/fpp/wiki/Tools).
 Developers may combine code generated from FPP with code written by hand to create, e.g., deployable FSW programs and ground data environments.

 ### [F Prime](https://nasa.github.io/fprime/)